What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of Sensei Lanai, A Four Seasons Resort

-Molokai and Lanai are unique options worth considering for your first time in Hawai‘i.
+Molokai and Lanai are options worth considering for your first time in Hawai‘i.
 Molokai is known as the “Friendly Isle” and offers an untouched, traditional Hawai‘ian atmosphere, with a deep-rooted sense of community and culture.
 Visitors to Molokai can explore the scenic Halawa Valley, one of Hawai‘i’s oldest settlements, visit the historic Kalaupapa National Historical Park or relax on uncrowded beaches.

-Sensei Lanai is a Japanese-inspired wellness retreat that provides a luxurious escape from the hassles of everyday life.
-This adults-only resort specializes in personalized programs, including yoga, meditation, spa treatments and fitness consultations guided by wellness experts.
-The property is surrounded by tropical vegetation and foothills, creating a sense of seclusion on an island already (semi) removed from civilization.
+Sensei Lanai, A Four Seasons Resort: This adults-only, Japanese-inspired wellness retreat specializes in personalized programs, including yoga, meditation, spa treatments and fitness consultations guided by wellness experts.
+The property is surrounded by tropical vegetation and foothills, creating a sense of seclusion on an island already removed from civilization.
 Tracy noted that if you rent a jeep for sightseeing, you may even catch a glimpse of whales offshore.

 • When you book Four Seasons through Fora, you will enjoy exclusive Four Seasons Preferred Partner benefits.
 Your advisor will be pleased to give you more details.